mich-hales/challenge-1/README.md

 ## Link

-The following link will take you to the [Horiseon Website](https://mich-hales.github.io/module-1-challenge/Develop/index.html)
+The following [link](https://mich-hales.github.io/module-1-challenge/Develop/index.html) will take you to the Horiseon website.